tloeber/MLOps-best-practices/best-practices/MLOps/_details/why_feature_stores.md

   - much easier *debugging* of data issues
   - makes *remediating* the effects of data issues easier, because it becomes possible to find out which model versions were trained on faulty data.
   - Can be a necessity to achieve compliance.
+- Low latency serving (using *online* feature store).
+Note that while the proportion of use cases where this is a must-have is small, it is growing rapidly.
+Thus, it will likely become a must-have for many companies in the near future.